sauravjaiswalsj/YesBank-LinkedDashboard/README.md

 ### Banking App
-    A Banking react app that lets your page
+    A Banking react app that lets your Parents to check their child daily Transactions.

+# home
+ - [ ] Navigation Page
 # Parents feature
 - [ ] Login
 - [ ] SignUp